Introduction

 - Intellectual relates to the ability of a professional accountant to solve problems, make decisions, adapt to change, and exercise professional judgment;

-- Interpersonal and communication relate to the ability of a professional accountant to work and interact effectively with others;
+- Interpersonal and communication relate to the ability of a professional accountant to work and interact effectively with others, including when working with or within multi-disciplinary teams;

 - Personal relates to the personal attitudes and behavior of a professional accountant; and